-Only ONVIF members can make conformance claims and only products that have support for at least one ONVIF profile and that are registered under ONVIF’s list of Conformant Products are considered to be conformant.
+Only ONVIF members can make conformance claims and only products that have support for at least one ONVIF profile and that are registered under the ONVIF list of conformant products are considered to be conformant.
 ONVIF conformance is a self-declaration scheme and to claim conformance, the ONVIF device or ONVIF client must:

-- Implement all functionality for the claimed profile(s) as listed in the ONVIF Profiles Specifications documents.
+- Implement all mandatory and applicable conditional features for the claimed profile(s) as listed in the ONVIF Profiles Specifications documents.

 - Respect entirely the specification and methods described in the ONVIF Network Interface Specification Set documents and corresponding WSDL and Schema specifications.
 This includes optional functionalities not listed as mandatory in the claimed profile(s).

 - Positively respond to the test routines of the ONVIF Test Specification documents corresponding to the claimed profile(s).

 - Successfully pass the ONVIF Device Test Tool and/or the ONVIF Client Test Tool for the claimed profile(s).

 - Submit the Declaration of Conformance (DoC), ONVIF Interface Guide, and Feature List file through the ONVIF Member Portal.
 Such documents for an ONVIF conformant product are accessible by finding the product on the Conformant Products page.